-Travel Claims: In the case of a travel emergency please contact AIG Travel Guard Assistance - +60 3 2772 5641.
-Please refer to our Travel Insurance webpage for further information.
+In the case of a travel emergency please contact AIG Travel Guard Assistance - +60 3 2772 5641.
+Please refer to our travel insurance page for further information.

-Motor Vehicle Claims: At the scene obtain the other vehicles drivers name, address, license number, make/type/model of vehicle and Insurance Company details.
+At the scene obtain the other vehicles drivers name, address, license number, make/type/model of vehicle and insurance company details.
 Take photographic evidence (if possible) and witness details (if possible).
-To make a claim contact VERO First Response Unit as per the University’s Motor Vehicle Claim Procedure.
+To make a claim contact VERO First Response Unit as per the University’s motor vehicle claim procedure.